-On 16 December 2020, Yancoal announced that a commercial arrangement had been entered into between Yankuang Group Co.
-Ltd ("Yankuang"), its wholly owned subsidiary Yankuang Group (Hong Kong) Limited ("Yankuang HK") and the other two holders of bonds previously issued by Watagan Mining Company Pty Ltd which resulted in Yancoal regaining accounting control of Watagan Mining Company Pty Ltd and its subsidiaries (together "Watagan") and the financial results of Watagan being consolidated in the Yancoal group financial statements ("Watagan reconsolidation").
+("Yankuang HK") and the other two holders of bonds previously issued by Watagan Mining Company Pty Ltd which resulted in Yancoal regaining accounting control of Watagan Mining Company Pty Ltd and its subsidiaries (together "Watagan") and the financial results of Watagan being consolidated in the Yancoal group financial statements ("Watagan reconsolidation").
 The operational and financial performance of Watagan, including saleable production, operating costs and capital expenditure, is reported as part of Yancoal's overall operational and financial performance from 17 December 2020 onwards.
-Further detail is available in the 'Management Discussion and Analysis' section of this report and note E1 and E2 of the Financial Statements.
+Further detail is available in the 'Management Discussion and Analysis' section of this report and Note E1 and E2 the Full-Year Financial Report.